Voting for Cong, Left same as pressing NOTA button: TMC no 2 Abhishek Banerjee | Politics

 - India

+He also stated that casting ballots for the two parties, if nothing, might ''strengthen the hands of BJP''.

-He also slammed the BJP for ''thrusting by-election'' on two of the four seats that will go to polls.
+Banerjee slammed the saffron party for ''thrusting by-election'' on two of the four seats that will go to polls next week.

-Addressing a rally at Gosaba in South 24 Parganas, Banerjee pointed out bypoll was necessitated here and in Khardah following the death of two TMC candidates, but the circumstance under which elections are being held in Shantipur and Dinhata are different.
+Addressing back-to-back rallies, he pointed out that bypoll was necessitated in Gosaba and in Khardah following the death of two TMC candidates, but the circumstance under which elections are being held in Shantipur and Dinhata are different.

-''The Left and the Congress had even tied up with the ISF but the electorate of Bengal chose Mamata Banerjee over any other party.
-Voting for them is the same as pressing the NOTA button,'' the West Bengal ruling party's number two leader underlined.
+“The Left and the Congress had even tied up with the ISF but the electorate of Bengal chose Mamata Banerjee over any other party.
+Voting for them is the same as pressing the NOTA button.
+If anything, it will strengthen BJP’s hands,'' the TMC’s number two leader underlined.

 ''Our party is making its presence felt all over the country.
 It has established its place among the top four to five national parties.
 We will win the assembly polls in Goa in a few months from now; we will dislodge the Biplab Deb government in Tripura 2023,'' he contended.

-Alleging that the BJP has ''trampled democracy'' in states where it is in power, Banerjee said, ''Wherever the BJP has crushed opposition views, the TMC will go and fight them.''
-Holding the Biplab Deb government in Tripura responsible for assault on his party members, Banerjee noted that Rajya Sabha MP Sushmita Dev was "attacked in the state" by the BJP on Friday.
+Alleging that the BJP has “trampled democracy” in states where it is in power, Banerjee, during his address in Gosaba, said, ''Wherever the BJP has crushed opposition views, the TMC will go and fight them.''
+Holding the Biplab Deb government in Tripura responsible for assault on his party members, Banerjee noted that Rajya Sabha MP Sushmita Dev was “attacked in the state” by the BJP on Friday.

-Taking a dig at Amit Shah, he said, ''The former BJP national president and current home minister had promised to dole out Rs 2 lakh crore for the development of Sunderbans and carve out a separate district during his campaigns for assembly polls some months ago. ''They are still holding power in Delhi but you won't hear about any follow-up initiatives from them.''
+Taking a dig at Amit Shah, he said, ''The former BJP national president and current home minister had promised to dole out Rs 2 lakh crore for the development of Sunderbans and carve out a separate district, during his campaigns for assembly polls some months ago. ''They are still at the helm in Delhi but you won't hear about any follow-up initiatives from them.''
 The Diamond Harbour MP further noted that Chief Minister Mamata Banerjee, in contrast, ''kept her promises and rolled out schemes such as Lakshmir Bhandar''. ''Here lies the difference between the BJP and the TMC.
 No one got Rs 15 lakh in their bank account, as promised by Narendra Modi in 2014.
 But all our social welfare projects -- Krishakbandhu, Swastha Sathi, Kanyashree and Lakshmir Bhandar -- are benefitting crores of people already,'' he said.
-Banerjee, who is also the nephew of the CM, continued its tirade against the Centre, stating that the Narendra Modi government did not release funds required for relief operations after back-to-back cyclones in West Bengal.
+Banerjee, who is also the nephew of the CM, continued its tirade against the Centre, stating that the Narendra Modi government did not release funds required for relief operations after cyclones ravaged Bengal.

 ''Don’t worry, Mamata Banerjee will be on your side with all her might and resources,'' he said.